LI dogs show off Halloween costumes at parade

 Butters, a French bulldog, won the “cutest” category for portraying Aladdin.
 He wore a maroon fez and sat with perfect poise, next to his lamp, on his magic carpet atop the wagon towed by Jason Topolski, 37, of Port Washington.

 The crowd, which officials estimated at 3,500, marveled at Butters’ calm.
-Though he can walk, a herniated disc, a genetic ailment found in that breed, partly explains his exemplary sit-stay, Topoloski said.
+Though he can walk, a herniated disc, a genetic ailment found in that breed, partly explains his exemplary sit-stay, Topolski said.

 “Our thing is sitting in a prop,” he said, noting Butters has previously posed as the Mad Hatter at his tea party.